getsentry/sentry-docs/src/_includes/common/errors-intro.md

 Guideline: This page is common to all SDKs; it is stored in the common folder, nested under _includes/common.
 To use,

-1. If you haven't already, add the errors content folder to the directory of the platform you are documenting -- _documentation/sdks/<sdk/platform>/errors (for example, _documentation/sdks/javascript/errors).
+1. If you haven't already, copy the errors content folder to the directory of the platform you are documenting -- _documentation/sdks/<sdk/platform>/errors (for example, _documentation/sdks/javascript/errors).
-2. Create a copy of intro.md file in _documentation/sdks/<platform-name>/errors
-3. Create the defined `include` statements and add them to the errors-intro.md file
+2. Edit the intro.md file to be specific to the SDK you are documenting.

 If you have questions, please ask Fiona or Daniel.